 Ruth Kodish-Eskind

 Yeah.
-Um, how do you understand the role of the film festival in Jewish community or in Jewish life?
+Um, how do you understand the role of the film festival in the Jewish community or in Jewish life?

 00:01:57